wodtech/deweb/content/blog/2022-10-19-what-are-defish-boxes-and-what-they-hide.md

 title: What are Defish Boxes and what they hide
 date: 2022-10-19T11:42:26.152Z
-shot_description: The opening of Defish Box sales means everything for the players of World of Defish.
-Everyone, including our team, is eagerly waiting for this event.
+shot_description: The opening of Defish Box sales means everything for the players of World of Defish
 image: /img/2-linec-center-2x.png
 tab: world of defish
 post_type: events